 Overview, definitions, thresholds

-The United Kingdom’s beneficial ownership register was launched in April 2016 as the Persons with significant control (PSC) Register.
+The United Kingdom’s beneficial ownership register was launched in April 2016 as the People with significant control (PSC) Register.

 Direct ownership